 What is Dual Diagnosis?

 Dual diagnosis is a term that is being used everywhere now, but do you really know what it means?
 When someone has a mental illness and a substance abuse problem at the same time, a dual diagnosis is given.
-Dual diagnosis has a very wide range.
-The mental illness side can range from mild depression and all the way to schizophrenia.
-Abusing substances can also make your mental illness worse.
+A dual diagnosis has a very wide range.
+The mental illness side can range from mild depression to schizophrenia.
+Abusing substances can make your mental illness worse.
 For example, abusing cocaine will progressively make your bipolar disorder worse.
 On the other side, you may develop depression from drinking alcohol too much.

-There is no set way dual diagnosis works, substance abuse and mental illnesses develop in no particular order.
-Someone with a mental health issue may turn to drugs to self-medicate or to improve their symptoms.
+Someone with a mental health issue may turn to drugs to self-medicate or attempt to improve their symptoms.
 Studies have also shown that abusing drugs or alcohol make what could be a minor mental health issue into something much more extreme.
-Abusing substances have a huge impact on a person’s thoughts, moods, and brain chemistry, which directly affects their behavior.
+Abusing substances have a huge impact on a person’s thoughts, moods, and brain chemistry which directly affects their behavior.

 Is Dual Diagnosis Rare or Common?

-Dual diagnosis is very common, but the problem in the world of addiction, is that it can go undetected.
-Since mental illness and substance abuse symptoms can almost mirror each other, it can be difficult for people to see the difference between them.
+Dual diagnosis is very common, but the problem in the world of addiction is that it can go undetected.
+Mental illness and substance abuse symptoms can almost mirror each other.
+It can be difficult for people to see the difference between them.
 This leads to people only getting treated for their substance abuse and not their mental health problems.
 The problem is that if you treat one and not the other, relapses can occur or the patient may struggle to get through the treatment program.
 People with lower incomes, veterans, and people that suffer from more medical illnesses have a higher rate of developing a co-occurring disorder.

-The key factor of dual diagnosis is that the mental illness and substance abuse disorder are occurring at the same time.
-Remember, there is a wide range of symptoms included for this category.
+The key factor of dual diagnosis is that mental illness and substance abuse disorder are co-occurring or happening at the same time.
+There is a wide range of symptoms included for this category.
 Some symptoms of substance abuse are:

-- Withdrawing from friends and family, maybe even hanging around with new people
+- Withdrawing from friends and family and/or hanging around with new people

 - No longer having an interest in activities you once loved